 If you do experience pain as a result of your favourite activity, treatment can take many forms.
-Sometimes simply stopping the activity, elevating the injured area, and icing it are enough, while other injuries may respond to dedicated physiotherapy or different treatments.
+Sometimes simply stopping the activity, elevating the injured area, and icing it are enough, while other injuries may respond to dedicated physiotherapy or possibly pain management procedures.
 If your symptoms do not resolve, however, it’s important to speak to your health care practitioner about your symptoms.
 Diagnostic imaging, which could include X-ray, ultrasound, or MRI exams, may be ordered to help diagnose an issue.

 Agel, J., et al. (2007) “Descriptive Epidemiology of Collegiate Men’s Soccer Injuries: National Collegiate Athletic Association Injury Surveillance System, 1988–1989 Through 2002–2003.”
 Journal of Athletic Training.
 2007 Apr-Jun; 42(2): 270–277.

 Central Orthopedic Group (2018) “5 Common Tennis Injuries & How to Treat Them.” www.centralorthopedicgroup.com.
 Accessed July 16, 2021.

 Newman, T. (2018) “Repetitive strain injury (RSI) explained.” www.medicalnewstoday.com.
 Accessed July 16, 2021.

 Palacois-Jansen, K. (2009) “10 common golf injuries.” www.golfchannel.com.
 Accessed July 16, 2021.